 The dip in corporate travel during the pandemic has meant doing business in the European Union post Brexit has not been under the spotlight as it would have been without Covid.
+With the traffic light system hopefully now a distant memory and the cost of testing coming down, travel within the region is now picking up again.

 Make no mistake, there are now major obstacles for corporate travellers in the EU that were not present before 31 December 2020 when the transition period ended.